Clients and Families

 The retirement plan is administered by MOSERS, the Missouri State Employees Retirement System.
 The retirement benefit is calculated using a formula based upon age at retirement, months of creditable service, salary, and benefit payment option selected.

 Retirement plan enrollment is determined by an employee's hire date.
 New state employees hired for the first time January 1, 2011 or later in a benefit-eligible position (with no prior benefit-eligible state service) are enrolled in the MSEP 2011 Plan.
 Employees contribute 4% of pay by payroll deduction to the MOSERS trust fund which is applied toward the future retirement benefit.
-Employees are vested after ten years of creditable service.
+As of January 2018, employees are vested after five years of creditable service.

 Information for current or returning state employees (originally hired in a benefit-eligible position prior to January 1, 2011) can be found at the MOSERS website.